reactioncommerce/reaction/packages/db-version-check/README.md

     // so we can assume all our data will be at the latest version
     // and mark it as such in the database. return !anyAccount;
-  }
+  },
 });

 if (!ok) {
+  throw new Error(
-  throw new Error('Database needs migrating.
-The "my-package-name" namespace must be at version 2.');
+    'Database needs migrating.
+The "my-package-name" namespace must be at version 2.'
+  );
 }
 ```